leviadler/asteroids/README.md

 - Add proper images for ship and astroids and background
 - Add styling to the page
 - Decide if ship should wrap around or return to center (as of now returns to center)
+- Have astroids start from the sides
+- Create astroids as others are removed
+- Keep score